 By Dr Muhammad Abdul Bari

-Dr Muhammad Abdul Bari is the former secretary general of Muslim Council of Britain (2006-10).
-Follow him on Twitter @MAbdulBari
+Dr Muhammad Abdul Bari is an educationalist and writer.
+He was former Secretary General of Muslim Council of Britain (2006-10).
+Follow him on Twitter: @MAbdulBari

 Events are listed by the Muslim Council of Britain (the "MCB") at its discretion.
 The views of any organisation holding an event or any speakers at such an event are theirs alone and not those of the MCB.
 The MCB is not responsible for the content of external sites.
 The inclusion of any events on the MCB website does not amount to any endorsement by the MCB of such event or of any speakers at such event.